 Proposal 1: Use, in FR2 RLM test cases, close loop power control to bring the device in a controlled UL power level ± tolerance.
 Hence SS needs to check uplink power level around maximum output power ± tolerance to determine in-synch or out-of-sync state.

+Proposal 2: Define maximum outpower minus 10 dB as a threshold to determine in-synch or out-of-sync state.

-Proposal 2: Define Step 2 and Step 7 as above for FR2 RLM out-of-sync test cases
+Proposal 3: Define Step 2 and Step 7 as above for FR2 RLM out-of-sync test cases